Ncloud CLI

 Set API authentication key

-An API authentication key must be set up first to use the CLI.
+An API authentication key must be set up first to use CLI.

 Note